This Machine Builds Nations

 “…were anyone in the Soviet Union of the 1930s to say openly that the vision of the Socialist New Man was an ideological monster squashing actual people, they would have been immediately arrested - it was, however, allowed, encouraged even, to make this point via architectural design.” – Slavoj Žižek

-In 2017, the Slovenian artist Jasmina Cibic’s performance, installation and film project Spielraum was one of the selected projects for the Future Architecture platform Open Call.
-Since then she has presented a new work of extraordinary scope entitled This Machine Builds Nations, which was shown at the BALTIC Gateshead, UK from February to May 2018.
+Cibic’s new work of extraordinary scope entitled This Machine Builds Nations was shown at the BALTIC Gateshead, UK from February to May 2018.
 What is particularly fascinating about her work is how she makes architecture an integral part of it: as ideas in concrete form, as an instrument of power structures, and as a spatial representation of nationalism and oppression.

 Central to This Machine Builds Nations are three films (Nada: Act I, Nada: Act II and Nada: Act III), which grew out of the Spielraum piece.
 Nada is the Croatian word for “hope”.
 Each film is an investigation of a “specific modernist star architect”, explains Cibic, “and their roles within the constructions of soft power”.
 The starting point for Act I is Vjenceslav Richter’s unrealised design for the Yugoslav Pavilion at the Brussels World Exhibition in 1958; Act II takes place in Arne Jacobsen’s Aarhus City Hall (1937-1942); and Act III addresses Mies van der Rohe’s Krefeld architecture of the 1920s.